brianjgamble/cahier/content/posts/how-i-use-bulma.md

 tags: [bulma css, phoenix framework]
 ---

-[Bulma](https://bulma.io) is a CSS framework that looks great and uses flexbox for layout.
+[Bulma](https://bulma.io){target="_blank" rel="noopener noreferrer"} is a CSS framework that looks great and uses flexbox for layout.
 It's customizable, easy to use, and modular.
 I've customized it with my own colors, fonts, and sizes.
-Let’s walk through how I added it to my [Phoenix](http://phoenixframework.org) web application.
+Let’s walk through how I added it to my [Phoenix](http://phoenixframework.org){target="_blank" rel="noopener noreferrer"} web application.

 > The following instructions are based on Bulma 0.6.1, Phoenix 1.3 and node 6.11.5 but should work fine with newer versions.
 YMMV.